What to Do If Your Car Is Damaged in an Accident

 One of the biggest reasons people choose not to use the other driver’s insurance is the fact that it can takes days or even weeks for the insurance carrier to accept fault for the accident.
 That means that your car repair will not be paid for until they have accepted that they are responsible to pay for those repairs.
 Oftentimes, the other insurance company will want to get the police report and talk to witnesses before deciding on responsibility for the crash.
 If they cannot reach a witness or driver, this can delay things significantly.
 This can be a major disadvantage if you need your car repaired quickly.

 There is not a right way or a wrong way to get your car repaired.
 It is important to look at the pros and cons of each option and weigh which alternative is better for you and your situation.
 What works for another person may not be the best for you.
-If this or any other decision you have to make post-car accident seems too overwhelming, contact Symkoviak Law Firm to help you decide which choices will be best for you.
+If this or any other decision you have to make post-car accident seems too overwhelming, contact Symco Injury Law to help you decide which choices will be best for you.